MonicaSai7/Computer-Pointer-Controller/README.md

 ## Benchmarks
 The application is run on Intel Core i3 (6th Gen) Processor with 12GB of RAM.
 The results are observed as:</br>
 FP32
-  - Total loading time: 0.6915380954742432s
+  - Total loading time: 0.6858315467834473s
-  - Total inference time 1.7968060970306396s
+  - Total inference time 1.8486158847808838s
-  - Frames per second: 32.83604173956335 fps</br>
+  - Frames per second: 31.91577032618286 fps</br>

 FP16
-  - Total loading time: 0.9486351013183594s
+  - Total loading time: 0.765575647354126s
-  - Total inference time 1.8722038269042969s
+  - Total inference time 1.7244617938995361s
-  - Frames per second: 31.513662749828338 fps</br>
+  - Frames per second: 34.21357330659262 fps</br>

 INT8
-  - Total loading time: 1.4976749420166016s
+  - Total loading time: 1.4180138111114502s
-  - Total inference time 1.813126802444458s
+  - Total inference time 1.7214689254760742s
-  - Frames per second: 32.540470925947474 fps
+  - Frames per second: 34.27305548584531 fps

 ## Results
-*TODO:* Discuss the benchmark results and explain why you are getting the results you are getting.
-For instance, explain why there is difference in inference time for FP32, FP16 and INT8 models.
+The models were tested on various precisons.
+We can state for a fact that models with low precision use less memory compared to those with higher precisions and also they are computationally less expensive.
+Through the observed results, it can be observed that when run with low precision the total inference time is comparitively low.

 ## Stand Out Suggestions
-This is where you can provide information about the stand out suggestions that you have attempted.

-### Async Inference
-If you have used Async Inference in your code, benchmark the results and explain its effects on power and performance of your project.
+The input to the models are accepted dynamically of various formats such as video file or web cam of the device.
+There is also an option of including CPU extensions such as GPU, VPU, FPGA.

 ### Edge Cases
 There will be certain situations that will break your inference flow.
 For instance, lighting changes or multiple people in the frame.
-Explain some of the edge cases you encountered in your project and how you solved them to make your project more robust.
+In case of poor lighting conditions or any situation which leads to no face detection then the next frame is automatically loaded without performing any inference on it.
+In case of presence of multiple faces in the frame, any one face is considered for performing inference.